District of Columbia

-Krista Wallace is a graduate of William & Mary Law School and is licensed to practice law in Virginia.
-During law school, Krista served as an Articles Editor on the Bill of Rights Journal and as President of the Phi Delta Phi Legal Honor Society.
+At William & Mary Law School, Krista served as an Articles Editor on the Bill of Rights Journal and as President of the Phi Delta Phi Legal Honor Society.
 Upon graduation, Krista received the William & Mary Public Service Award.
 Throughout college and law school, Krista volunteered for organizations such as Big Brothers, Big Sisters and America Reads.